balena-io/balena-cli-masterclass/README.md

 * Push your first release to a balena fleet
 * Deploy locally built code to a balena fleet
 * SSH into a balena device
-* Push and build code to a device on the local network for fast development and prototyping
+* Push and build a release on the device over local network for fast development and prototyping
 * Use private Docker registries for base images and services
 * Create secret files and build arguments for building service images